nhielost/obs-midi-mg/README.md

 ## Installing

 Go to the [Releases page](https://github.com/nhielost/obs-midi-mg/releases) and download and install the latest release for the proper operating system.
-When the install process has completed, open OBS Studio and open the setup window under *Tools > obs-midi-mg Setup* to begin creating bindings.
+When the install process has completed, open OBS Studio and open the setup window under *Tools > obs-midi-mg Setup* to begin creating Bindings.

 ## Help

-If help is needed, click the *Help* button in the plugin, or click [here](HELP.md).
+If help is needed, click the *Help* button in the plugin, or click [here](docs/README.md).

 Some users may find that they want to have multiple programs monitor the same MIDI device (for example, OBS Studio and Ableton).
 To do this, install a MIDI routing software such as [loopMIDI](https://www.tobias-erichsen.de/software/loopmidi.html) or [BOME MIDI Translator](https://www.bome.com/products/mtclassic).
 This will allow for virtual devices to be created, and, when configured, multiple programs can connect to these seamlessly.